techmyth/techmyth.github.io/content/posts/vcheck-health-accessment.en.md

 ..Displaying HTML results
 ```

-Once the command finishes, an `.html` file will be created with the result of the report. vCheck has the feature of being able to schedule the report to be sent by e-mail on a recurring basis.
+Once the command finishes, an `.html` file will be created with the result of the report. `vCheck` has the feature of being able to schedule the report to be sent by e-mail on a recurring basis.
 So, you can have a weekly report of how is the health of your virtual infrastructure.

-Here are several examples of report generated with vCheck.
+Here are several examples of report generated with `vCheck`.

 ![Text](/img/vcheck_report.webp#center)